Dev-Mikko/Udacity-FEND-Project-7/README.md

 **What is that?**

-It is a single page web app scripted with ReactJS
+It is a single page web app created with ReactJS.
+You can see a books list and you can organize it.
+You can search a book using the title or the authors, also.

 **How to use**: